 Two layers compose a pollen grain: exine, the outer, and intine, the inner.
 The exine is resistant, and tough chemically, whereas the intine is flexible and concerned with growth while germinating.
 There are two kinds of cells inside a pollen grain: a generative cell and a vegetative cell.

-Sporopollenin renders the exine layer to some extent inert to chemical and biological degradation.
+Sporopollenin protects the exine layer from chemical and biological degradation.
 This hard layer will protect the pollen grain from UV dehydrating conditions and microbial attack, ensuring the safe transport of genetic material from another to the stigma.

 When a pollen grain falls on a compatible stigma, it rehydrates itself with water and other nutrients that finally germinate.
 The intine layer swells up and finally leads to the development of the pollen tube with the aid of the vegetative cell through the exine apertures.
 From signals of the vegetative cell, the pollen tube grows toward the ovule down the style.
 After this, it gets divided by the generative cell into two sperm cells.
 The pollen travels down the pollen tube to reach the ovule for fertilisation.